-At Rainbow International in Warrington, we work with clients across our local area to bring their spaces back to top condition.
+At Rainbow Restoration in Warrington, we work with clients across our local area to bring their spaces back to top condition.
 Whether there has been a flood or a damaging fire, we’re always on hand to help.

 Recently we had the pleasure of helping Manchester based Cow Hold Ltd to clear their sewage back up.
 Our blog this month looks into our recent project and what we did.